 Potential applicants should be aware of the impact of the Government’s new Points Based visa system on their application.
 The University of London has been licensed to offer certificates to potential students but this does not provide any guarantee of gaining entry clearance.
 Students should also note that they will be required to provide evidence of their ability to pay their fee and maintain themselves whilst in the UK.

 Please note that it will be unlikely that nationals requiring a visa will be able to obtain a visa for part-time Master’s degrees as they do not comply with the Immigration Department regulations.

-For further information visit the Home Office UK Border Agency website.
+For further information visit the Home Office UK Visas and Immigration website.